 What to expect…

-Please note: ECT Manager is an online induction management system used by Manchester schools/colleges.
-Once you have been registered for induction you will receive a welcome email to the email address registered for you by your school/college containing login details and further guidance.
+Please note: ECT Manager is an online induction management system used by Manchester schools and colleges for whom we are the appropriate body.
+They will use the system to complete induction registrations, termly progress reviews and formal assessments when they are due.
+Once you have been registered for induction you should receive a welcome email to the email address registered for you by your school/college containing login details and further guidance.
 If you do not receive this email within 2 weeks of your induction starting, please check your junk/spam - if still not received, please liaise with your Induction Tutor/Lead/Headteacher.